domidt/CDA/README.md

 ### Market page
 In the market page the information of the pre-market page is shown again.
-In addition the entire market place is displayed, i.e., where participants can place a limit order, the order book that allows to accept market orders, and a graphic time series of the market transaction prices.
+In addition, the entire marketplace is displayed, i.e., where participants can place a limit order, the order book that allows to accept market orders, and a graphic time series of the market transaction prices.
 There is also a box with information about the last own transactions and messages about order rejections.

 ### Results page
 After the market timeout, participants see the result page, which provides information about the actual buyback value of the asset and the final profit.
-I specify the payout function in the function **calcPeriodProfits()** which reads:
+I specify the payout function in the function **calc_period_profits()** which reads:

 $$
 \pi=\max(\{\text{base payment} + \text{multiplier} * \text{wealthChange}, \text{minimum payment in round}\}).